Noisy Birds, Crowing Cockerels & Peacocks

 Most male birds make some noise, particularly at dawn.
-Whilst wild bird song can be particularly loud it is not generally accepted as a problem.
+Whilst wild bird song can be particularly loud noisy birds are not generally accepted as a problem (and even if it were there would be little one could do about it!).
 However, noise from domestic or farmed birds do sometimes generate complaints from neighbours and can be considered for action under the statutory nuisance legislation.

 Crowing cockerels can be a problem in some areas, particularly in urban or residential settings.
 Chickens are less of an issue.
 As with most noisy birds, owning more than one male may cause them to become competitive (i.e. noisier!).
 Shutting cockerels in dark hen houses until a reasonable hour may help reduce the noise as will the location of pens.
 Guinea fowl can also be a cause for concern.